 From the results given, we can clearly figure out the trend that the higher the mobile configuration is, the high click rate and convert rate the sample has.
 To be specific, phones with higher display resolution, higher recording definition, higher camera resolution, more CPU cores, larger RAM, and more spacious ROM are apt to reveal more satisfactory sales condition.
 The phones that display weaker sales performance tend to possess lower counterparts of the features listed above.

+Bayes Distinction has a drawback that the results it gives out are discrete, while the click rate and convert rate ought to be continuous, which means we need further optimization.

 BP Neural Network Fitting